twiddlingbits/twr-wasm/docs/more/building.md

 - Parcel v2 - to bundle the examples
 - mkdocs - to build the documentation static web site
 - python - mkdocs is built with python, and you need python to run server.py in examples
+- CMake and ninja - to build llvm libc++

-There is a gcc build that I sometimes use for testing, but you generally wont need to use it.
+There is a deprecated gcc build that I used to use for testing, but now the tests are executed in wasm.

 <h2>To Build the Librarys (lib-c, lib-js) </h2>

 ~~~
 cd source
 make